kaylamcarlson/The-Art-of-Software-Testing-Notes/README.md

 - If used correctly it is one of the most useful test case design methods.

 #### Cause-Effect Graphing
-- Explores combinations of input circumstances.EG.
-2 inputs excede a maximum limit of something like memory.
+- Explores combinations of input circumstances e.g. 2 inputs excede a maximum limit of something like memory.
-- Must divide it into worable pieces as otherwise is can get out of uncontrol for large scale programs.
+- Must divide it into workable pieces as otherwise is can get out of uncontrol for large scale programs.

+#### Error Guessing
+- No method to this, just using experience and intuition to seek out errors.
+Normally commonly occuring ones.